okaydivyansh/luganodesTask21BIT0708/README.md

-# Luganodes Ethereum Deposit Tracker
+# Luganodes Ethereum Deposit Tracker (DOCUMENTATION as asked in the deliverables)

 ## Overview